aggnr/bluejay/README.md

 ### Plotting

-- [plot](examples/ui/plot.go) - This example demonstrates how to use the Plot method to create a line plot using two arrays.
+- [dfplot](examples/ui/dfplot.go) - This example demonstrates how to use the Plot method to create a line plot of two columns in a DataFrame.
+- [dynamicplot](examples/ui/dynamicplot.go) - This example demonstrates how to use the Plot method to create a dynamic plot of two columns.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.